 You can see another way to use these patterns in the following example:

-The creators of this website made use of mobile burger menus: on the one hand, they use minimalist navigation that is not foreign to the user to facilitate the user flow.
-On the other hand, they aim at creating enough space for the product itself.
+The creators of this sitehave adopted the knowledge of the mobile burger menu: on the one hand, to facilitate a minimalist navigation of their sitethat is not foreign to the user.
+On the other hand, to nevertheless offer their product enough space to be in the foreground.

 Somewhat out of fashion but at least as useful are so-called tabs in navigation.
 They are reminiscent of an archiving system and are quickly and intuitively understood by users.
 The smaller version works quite good compared to the original version.